Carl Willis (Australian sportsman): Tribunal

 He was suspended for four weeks after being reported by a steward for punching Fred Hanson in the match against St Kilda, at the M.C.G. on 18 May 1912.

 It was the first time in VFL history that a player had been suspended by a steward; and Willis was the only University player to be suspended during the club's VFL existence.

 South Melbourne (VFL)

 He was cleared from University to South Melbourne in the 1915 pre-season.

 He captained South Melbourne in the 1921 season.

 Pioneer Exhibition Game" (London, October 1916)

 He played for the (winning) Third Australian Divisional team in the famous "Pioneer Exhibition Game" of Australian Rules football, held in London, on Saturday, 28 October 1916.
 A news film was taken at the match.

 Military service

 He enlisted in November 1915 and served as a dentist with the Australian Army Medical Corps Dental Detail.

-He served if France in late 1916, but was gassed, hospitalised and returned to England, taking charge of a dental unit on Salisbury Plain.
+He served in France in late 1916, but was gassed, hospitalised and returned to England, taking charge of a dental unit on Salisbury Plain.
 He rose to the rank of captain in July 1918.